Hospitality Dental & Orthodontics

 Regular teeth cleanings should become part of your twice-yearly ritual.
 Based in Southern California's Inland Empire and hi/low desert regions, the team at Hospitality Dental & Orthodontics reduces the risks of cavities and gum issues significantly.
 Cleanings remove deep-seated plaque nestled around your teeth and smooth out their surface to make it harder for bacteria to accumulate.
-With offices in San Bernardino, Rancho Mirage, Hesperia, Palm Desert, Rancho Cucamonga and Riverside, call or go online today to take the first step toward dental health.
+With offices in San Bernardino, Rancho Mirage, Hesperia, Palm Desert, and Rancho Cucamonga, call or go online today to take the first step toward dental health.

 At Hospitality Dental & Orthodontics, dental cleanings include: